lyzadanger/lyza-dot-11ty/src/cv/experience/cloudfour.md

 - With co-founder Jason Grigsby, literally wrote the book on the mobile web (_Head First Mobile Web_, O’Reilly)
 - Collaborated to build the Obama ’08 iPhone app, one of the earliest apps in the App Store
-- Helped Walmart design responsively
-- Built mobile web apps for clients such as Hautelook and Deschutes Brewery
+- Helped Walmart design responsively; built mobile web apps for clients such as Hautelook and Deschutes Brewery
 - Organized and hosted the Responsive Field Day event, attracting speakers and attendees from around the world